Skip to main content

 Kremlin says Estonia's readiness to host nuclear-capable NATO jets threatens Russia

-• Pro-Kremlin military blogger Aleksei Zhivov warned that deploying F-35A jets could trigger war, blaming Estonia and NATO for inciting conflict.
+• Pro-Kremlin military blogger Aleksei Zhivov cautioned that deploying F-35A jets could provoke a war, viewing it as an existential threat to Russia's security.

 Insights by Ground AI